 Where is my refund?

 To track the status of your tax refund, visit the IRS website and use their “Where’s My Refund” tool.
-You can check your status 24 hours after e-filing or 4 weeks after mailing in your return.
-Make sure your Social Security number or ITIN is available.
-You will also need to know your filing status and the exact refund amount to see your status.
+You can check your status 24 hours the IRS has received your e-file or 4 weeks after mailing in your return.
+To use the tool, you will need your Social Security number or ITIN, your filing status, and the exact whole dollar refund amount shown on your tax return.
+You should see a result of either “Return Received”, “Refund Approved”, or “Refund Sent”.

 Why was my refund delayed?